-The MaxEnt algorithm implemented in openModeller chooses a feature from a set at each iteration and updates its parameters.
-This choice is based on a minimization function with all features.
-Thus, features influence the algorithm performance, that is, inserting or removing features can improve the parameters fitting and convergence can be reached faster.
-However, in the algorithm implemented in openModeller, the set of features used along the learning process is static.
+R. L. A. Rocha, Universidade de São Paulo, São Paulo, Brasil, luis.rocha@poli.usp.br openModeller, the set of features used along the learning process is static.
 The approach proposed here inserts features in the set or removes features from it along the learning algorithm.
 Adaptive Devices were used here to represent this dynamic characteristic.
 Adaptive Devices can modify their own structure without external interferences.
-The only algorithm available in openModeller tool that has an adaptive version is GARP [30].
+The only algorithm available in openModeller tool that has an adaptive version is GARP [29].